mmistakes/minimal-mistakes/_posts/2017-05-14-software-by-design-part2.md

 change much faster?

 I've been involved with a number of systems that have used this approach to respond to business change.
-Approaches varied from properties files that contained hundreds of settings, to configuration in databases to rules engines that had their own user interfaces and data stores to allow business users to change the behaviour of systems directly.
+Approaches varied from properties files that contained hundreds of settings, to configuration in databases, to rules engines that had their own user interfaces and data stores to allow business users to change the behaviour of systems directly.

-So why do I feel this approach doesn't work?
+_So why do I feel this approach doesn't work?_

 It's impossible to second guess what the next business requirement will be.
 Most of the systems I've seen that take the configuration approach were written in the 80's, 90's or early 00's and even then the pace of change was high enough to make trying to second guess what a business requires in a years time impossible.
 Even government has rapid changes to implement.
 Secretaries of state and ministers change, sometimes after only a few months in the job, and the new incumbent has their own approach.

+### Externalise ###

 Given this the only way to cope with change through configuration is to determine all the possible factors that could change and externalise these.
 Even if this were possible (and I've seen systems that came close) the code required to